 There has been a movement to standardize PLC programming.
 IEC 61131-3

 is the standard for PLC programming.
 It defines three programming methods:

 - Sequential Function Chart – Graphical and Textual structure

-IEC 61131-3 is good, however this does not mean that every programmable controller will program the same way.
-It will look familiar between programming ladder in AB vs Siemens vs Omron vs Direct Automation, but the key strokes in the software will be different.
-Manufactures in my opinion will not come to an agreement to have the software exactly the same for all PLC programming.
+IEC 61131-3 is good, however, this does not mean that every programmable controller will program the same way.
+It will look familiar between the programming ladder in AB vs Siemens vs Omron vs Direct Automation, but the keystrokes in the software will be different.
+Manufactures, in my opinion, will not come to an agreement to have the software exactly the same for all PLC programming.
 Why should they take away from their market share?